-- (B) TPC Spec (Tire Performance Criteria Specification): Original equipment tires designed to GM's specific tire performance criteria have a TPC specification code molded onto the sidewall.
-GM's TPC specifications meet or exceed all federal safety guidelines.

-- (C) DOT (Department of Transportation): The Department of Transportation (DOT) code indicates that the tire is in compliance with the U.S. Department of Transportation Motor Vehicle Safety Standards.

-- (D) Tire Identification

-Number (TIN): The letters

-and numbers following the DOT

-(Department of Transportation)

-code are the Tire Identification

-Number (TIN).
-The TIN shows

-the manufacturer and plant

-code, tire size, and date the tire

-was manufactured.
-The TIN is

-molded onto both sides of the

-tire, although only one side may

-have the date of manufacture.
+- (4) Tire Identification Number (TIN): The letters and numbers following the DOT (Department of Transportation) code are the Tire Identification Number (TIN).
+The TIN shows the manufacturer and plant code, tire size, and date the tire was manufactured.
+The TIN is molded onto both sides of the tire, although only one side may have the date of manufacture.

-- (E) Tire Ply Material: The type of cord and number of plies in the sidewall and under the tread.
+- (5) Tire Ply Material: The type of cord and number of plies in the sidewall and under the tread.

-- (F) Uniform Tire Quality Grading (UTQG): Tire manufacturers are required to grade tires based on three performance factors: treadwear, traction, and temperature resistance.
-For more information see Uniform Tire Quality Grading on page 10-56.
+- (6) Uniform Tire Quality

+Grading (UTQG): Tire

+manufacturers are required to

+grade tires based on three

+performance factors: treadwear, traction, and temperature resistance.
+For more information see Uniform Tire Quality Grading on page 10-51.

-(G) Maximum Cold Inflation Load Limit: Maximum load that can be carried and the maximum pressure needed to support that load.
+(7) Maximum Cold Inflation Load Limit: Maximum load that can be carried and the maximum pressure needed to support that load.